wavemaker/docs/learn/how-tos/add-custom-filters.md

 [![CustomFilter_bean_defination](/learn/assets/CustomFilter_bean_def.jpg)](/learn/assets/CustomFilter_bean_def.jpg)

-### Add Custom Filter to the application Security Filters
+### Adding Custom Filter to Application Security Filters

-In **general-options.json** `customFilterList` attribute is used to add custom filters.This attribute accepts list of objects.
+In **general-options.json**, the `customFilterList` attribute is used to add custom filters.
+This attribute accepts a list of objects.

 In the `customFilterList` attribute, you can use any name for a custom filter in the `name` field.
-The `ref` field accepts the bean id of the CustomFilter bean defined in **project-user-spring.xml**.
-Third field in `customFilterList` attribute defines where to add custom filter in FilterChain and the field can be any one of these `position`, `after`, and `before`.
-This third field takes the filter enum value which represents the pre-defined spring filter.
+The `ref` field accepts the bean ID of the CustomFilter bean defined in **project-user-spring.xml**.
+The third field in the `customFilterList` attribute defines where to add a custom filter in FilterChain and the field can be any one of these positions, `position`, `after`, and `before`.
+This field takes the filter enum value which represents the pre-defined Spring filter.

-#### Using position field in customFilterList
+#### Using Position Field in CustomFilterList

-1. When a `position` attribute is used, custom filter will be added at the position of pre-defined spring filter which is mentioned in value of `position` field.
+1. When a `position` attribute is used, a custom filter will be added at the position of the pre-defined Spring filter which is mentioned in the value of `position` field.

 ```java
 "customFilterList" : [